Mercedes C-Class review

 All-new Mercedes C-Class goes posher than ever before as it bids to topple BMW 3 Series

-The all-new Mercedes C-Class is here to take on the BMW 3 Series and Audi A4 in the competitive compact executive sector.
-Prices start just under £27,000, making the C-Class slightly more expensive than the outgoing model, and slightly more pricey than the competition.
+The all-new Mercedes C-Class is here to take on the BMW 3 Series, Jaguar XE and Audi A4 in the competitive compact executive sector.
+Prices start just under £27,000, making the C-Class slightly more expensive than the previous model, and slightly more pricey than the competition.

 However, Mercedes has added lots more equipment to lure in new buyers, so spec-for-spec, the new model is actually better value than before.
 This is especially true when you consider that Mercedes claims improvements to the engines mean it’s also up to 20 per cent more fuel-efficient.

 Taking its visual and technological cues from Mercedes’ flagship S-Class, the new C-Class promises refinement and luxury unrivalled in this fiercely fought class.
 It’s available as a saloon, and there's a C-Class Estate, too.

 There’s a choice of C220 and C250 BlueTEC diesels, plus a C200 petrol.
 At the top of the range is the exciting new AMG C 63, while in 2016 the AMG engineered, four-wheel drive C 450 joins the line-up.

 Looks count for a lot in the executive car park and the new Mercedes hits the spot.
 Taking its inspiration from the brand’s flagship S-Class limousine, the C-Class’ neatly styled lines, sculpted sides and swept-back headlamps provide plenty of head-turning kerb appeal.
 Sport trim cars get 17-inch wheels, chrome treatment and LED lights.